Modular-topology optimization of structures and mechanisms with free material design and clustering: Introduction

 Except for periodic-unit-cell (PUC) designs, which are compatible by definition but usually provide poor structural performance \citep{liu2008,tugilimana2016,wu2021b}, several conceptual ideas have been proposed to resolve this problem for practical finite-scale separations during the last decade: prescribing connectors of neighboring, often parametric microstructures \citep{zhang2018a}, design post-processing \citep{groen2017,allaire2019,schury2012}, and maintaining natural \textit{mechanical} connectivity via single-scale optimization of the whole domain \citep{tyburec2020,tugilimana2019} or subdomains \citep{garner2019}.

 Among these methods, the de-homogenization approach \citep{pantz2008,allaire2019,groen2020,geoffroydonders2020} has proven to be a~superior tool for single-load-case compliance optimization problems.
 With it, optimal microstructures are known to be rank-2 or rank-3 laminates whose stiffness is aligned with principal stress directions.
 Consequently, the optimal structures are found by projecting and smoothing optimal parametric microstructures.
-In more general cases such as multiple load cases, modular structures, or compliant mechanism designs, the topology of optimal microstructures is not known, and hence the method cannot be applied.
+In more general cases such as multiple load\replace{}{ing scenarios}, modular structures, or compliant mechanism designs, the topology of optimal microstructures is not known\replace{, and hence the method cannot be applied}{.
+Although well-performing microstructures can still be obtained for multiple loading scenarios and compliant mechanisms using suitable microstructural parametrizations, such as fiber-reinforced composites \cite{Jung2022}, these approaches do not extend to modular structures.}